Previously, the plant was placed within the Browallia genus earning it the vernacular Orange Browallia.

 Soil & Transplanting

-The plants respond well to most well-drained but moist and fertile soils.
+The marmalade plant responds well to most well-drained but moist and fertile soils.

 They are hardy plants and thrive in sandy and loamy soils with a neutral pH.